 Thus, we proceed to the induction step.
-We fix a directed graph $G = \tup{V, E, s, t}$ with $\# E > 0$, and we assume (as induction hypothesis) that Theorem~\ref{thm.fpols.divis} is true for all graphs with exactly $\# E - 1$ edges.
-Thus, in particular, Theorem~\ref{thm.fpols.divis} is true for $G \backslash e$ and for $G / e$ whenever $e$ is an edge of $G$.
+We fix a directed graph $G = \tup{V, E, s, t}$ with $\# E > 0$, and we assume (as induction hypothesis) that Theorem~\ref{thm.fpols.divis} is true for all graphs with exactly $\# E - 1$ arcs.
+Thus, in particular, Theorem~\ref{thm.fpols.divis} is true for $G \backslash e$ and for $G / e$ whenever $e$ is an arc of $G$.
 We must now prove Theorem~\ref{thm.fpols.divis} for our graph $G$.

 If $k = 0$, then Theorem~\ref{thm.fpols.divis} is true by Step 1; thus, we WLOG assume that $k$ is positive.
 Hence, $k-1$ is a nonnegative integer.